semberal/vertica-vagrant/README.md

 * Switch to the Vertica database administrator system user account `sudo su dbadmin`.
 * Now you are ready to start playing with the database.
 There are `vsql` and `adminTools` bash aliases you can use right away.

+## F.A.Q.

+### Can I run vertica-vagrant from Windows?

+Unfortunately Ansible [does not support Windows](http://docs.ansible.com/intro_installation.html#control-machine-requirements) for the control machine.
+You can try [this guide](http://www.azavea.com/blogs/labs/2014/10/running-vagrant-with-ansible-provisioning-on-windows/), which shows how to run Vagrant with Ansible provisioner in Cygwin.
+However, I'haven't tried it yet and cannot guarentee is will work.

 ## Troubleshooting

 ### Connection timed out